WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 ## Summary

 This week I have been building on the work from last week by working on the [Maintain view lists of partner agencies (UN, International, national, NGO, voluntary)](https://github.com/xinjoonha/SET09102_PURPLE/issues/64).
 Previously I have struggled to implement the MVVM pattern for the ViewAllOrganisationsPage but this week I have been able to incorporate it into my code.
-I have resorted to using MVVM community toolkit version 8.0.0 as it was the latest one that have not caused any issues when running the application.
-In summary I made following changes to the code:
+I have resorted to using MVVM community toolkit version 8.0.0 as it was the latest one that has not caused any issues when running the application.
+In summary, I made the following changes to the code:

 *+ added view model for ViewAllorganisationsPage

-*+ changed xaml file so it can work with the view model
+*+ changed XAML file so it can work with the view model

 *+ added lazy initialization to the repository pattern

-*+ registered singletons for the view, view model, repositories.
+*+ registered singletons for the view, view model, and repositories.

-*+ cleaned up not needed database initialization within the App.xamls.cs
+*+ cleaned up not needed database initialization within the App.xaml.cs

 ```